Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Related Work

 \paragraph{Concurrent Work.} Concurrent work exhibits a subset of the design choices necessary for embodied view synthesis.
-SLAHMR \cite{ye2023slahmr} reconstructs the geometry and in-scene motion of human actors but does not reconstruct scene appearance.
-Nerflets \cite{nerflets} reconstructs a compositional dynamic scene representation that models each object as a group of posed local NeRFs but is limited to scenes with rigid moving objects.
-RoDynRF \cite{liu2023robust} and NeRF-DS \cite{nerf-ds} reconstructs scenes containing a variety of dynamic objects (including deformable or specular objects), but both methods are limited to short videos and do not learn the object-centric representations required for embodied view synthesis.
+SLAHMR \cite{ye2023slahmr} reconstructs the geometry and in-scene motion of human actors but not the scene appearance.
+Nerflets \cite{nerflets} models the appearance, geometry, and motion of each scene element but is limited to rigidly moving objects.
+RoDynRF \cite{liu2023robust}, NeRF-DS \cite{nerf-ds}, HexPlane \cite{Cao2022FWD}, and K-planes \cite{kplanes_2023} reconstruct other types of dynamic scene elements, such as deformable or specular objects, but these methods have been demonstrated on only short videos and/or videos containing limited object root-body motion \cite{davis, nvidia_nvs_dataset, nerf-ds, gao2022dynamic}.
+DynIBaR \cite{li2023dynibar} scales dynamic view synthesis to longer videos with complex camera and scene motion, and SUDS \cite{turki2023suds} scales reconstruction to urban-scale dynamic scenes captured from 1.2 million frames.
+However, neither demonstrates extreme-view synthesis, a prerequisite for rendering embodied views.
+We summarize and compare prior work to \ourmethod{} in Table \ref{table:related_works}.